kaidez/javascript-prototype-screencast/scripts/01-script.md

 The rest of the code is pretty basic....I'm using Twitter Bootstrap to just so I can make my page responsive very easily, and I've got this headerMargin class in this style tag here...it's just to add some padding to the header here on line 15.

-The header has Bootstrap's jumbotron class and that press up to the top of the page...this headerMargin class here prevents that.
+The header has Bootstrap's jumbotron class and that presses up to the top of the page...this headerMargin class here prevents that.

 And at the bottom of the page is a reference to jQuery...we're going to use that a little bit.
-And below that is a reference qmain.js and this is the spot where we'll build the our code, so let's go there and start building.
+And below that is a reference to main.js and this is the spot where I'll build the my prototype code, so let's go there and start building.

 So as I said, the Blueprint class that represents the basic design of a house.
 And this class will be in the form of constructor function.